Single-handed is best. They didn't learn to ride a bike on a tandem.

 Yes, to the best of our knowledge.

 It is an international rule that the boat sailing in sanctioned championships must have a sail number that matches the ISAF number.
+Recognizing that sailors often own multiple boats, USODA allows you to use any sail number that is registered in their name (or their family's name), regardless of the hull they are sailing.

 To simply “charter” a boat for a dollar (in order to use a non-matching sail, as an example) is a violation of the standards that the Racing Rules of Sailing (RRS) are designed for.
 The charter cost should be the same to all requiring a charter at the regatta.